cyberglot/wenkokke.github.io/drafts/2020-09-24-an-introduction-to-session-types.md

 That’s good—as programmers, we like recursion!
 Really simplifies your programs, not having to write out the case for every possible input!

 However, if you pass $Y$ the identity function, you’ll get $Ω$—the program which runs forever, but never gets anything done!
-Watch it reduce to right back to itself in a single step!
+Watch it reduce to right back to itself in a single step:

 $$
 \begin{array}{lrl}